 The little details can make a big difference in how well a coat works for you and your dog.
 Before you buy, check how easy it is to put on and take off—you’ll be grateful for simple buckles or zippers when you have a wiggly pup.
 Look for a leash portal on the back, which allows you to easily attach a leash to your dog’s harness or one of our durable dog collars.
 Adjustable straps around the chest and belly help create a snug, secure fit that won’t rub or chafe.
 For extra protection, some coats also include leg straps to keep the back end from flapping up on windy days.

-Reflective Details for Safety
+Don't Forget Reflective Trim for Safety

 Winter often means shorter days and walks in low-light conditions.
 To keep your dog safe and seen, a coat with reflective trim is a must-have.
 Look for reflective details like piping, stitching, or logos that will catch the light from headlights, streetlights, and flashlights.
 This simple feature dramatically increases your dog’s visibility to drivers, cyclists, and other pedestrians during dawn, dusk, or nighttime walks.
 It’s a small detail that provides a huge amount of peace of mind, ensuring you can both explore safely on all your winter outings.
 When you’re choosing between two similar coats, the one with better reflective coverage is always the smarter pick.